lyteword/chspurgeon-tod/volume-3/psalm-53.md

 **Whole Psalm.** God, in this Psalm, "speaketh twice, "for this is the same almost verbatim with the fourteenth Psalm.
 The scope of it is to convince us of our sins, to set us blushing, and to set us trembling because of them: there is need of "line upon line" to this purpose.
 God, by the psalmist, here shows—

-1\.The *fact* of sin.
+1\.
+The *fact* of sin.
 God is a witness to it.
 He looks down from heaven and sees all the sinfulness of men's hearts and lives.
 All this is open and naked before him.

-2\.The *fault* of sin.
+2\.
+The *fault* of sin.
 It is iniquity (Ps 53:1,4); it is an unrighteous thing; it is that in which there is no good (Ps 53:1,3); it is going back from God (Ps 53:3).

-3\.The *fountain* of sin.
+3\.
+The *fountain* of sin.
 How comes it that men are so bad?
 Surely, it is because there is no fear of God before their eyes; they say in their hearts, there is no God at all to call us to account, none that we need to stand in awe of.
 Men's bad practices flow from their bad principles.

-4\.The *folly* of sin.
+4\.
+The *folly* of sin.
 He is a *fool* (in the account of God, whose judgment we are sure is right) who harbours such corrupt thoughts.
 The "workers of iniquity, "whatever they pretend to, "have no knowledge; "they may truly be said to know nothing that do not know God.
 Ps 53:4.

-5\.The *filthiness* of sin.
+5\.
+The *filthiness* of sin.
 Sinners are "corrupt" (Ps 53:1); their nature is vitiated and spoiled; their iniquity is "abominable; "it is odious to the holy God, and renders them so; whereas, otherwise he "hates nothing that he has made."
 What neatness soever proud sinners pretend to, it is certain that wickedness is the greatest nastiness in the world.

-6\.The *fruit* of sin.
+6\.
+The *fruit* of sin.
 See to what a degree of barbarity it brings men at last!
 See their cruelty to their brethren!
 They "eat them up as they eat bread."
 As if they had not only become beasts, but beasts of prey.
 See their contempt of God at the same time—they have not called upon him, but scorn to be beholden to him.

-7\.The *fear and shame* that attends sin (Ps 53:5).
+7\.
+The *fear and shame* that attends sin (Ps 53:5).
 "There were they in great fear" who had made God their enemy; their own guilty consciences frightened them and filled them with horror.
 This enables the virgin, the daughter of Zion, to put them to shame and expose them, "because God hath despised them."

-8\.The *faith* of the saints, and their hope and power touching this great evil (Ps 53:6).
+8\.
+The *faith* of the saints, and their hope and power touching this great evil (Ps 53:6).
 There will come a Saviour, a great salvation, a salvation from sin.
 O that it might be hastened! for it will bring in glorious and joyful times.
 There were those in Old Testament times that looked and hoped, that prayed and waited for this redemption.
 Such salvations were often wrought, and all typical of the everlasting triumphs of the glorious church. *Condensed from Matthew Henry,* 1662-1714.

 **Verse 1.** *The fool hath said in his heart,* etc. It is in his heart he says this; this is the secret desire of every unconverted bosom.
 If the breast of God were within the reach of men, it would be stabbed a million of times in one moment.
 When God was manifest in the flesh, he was altogether lovely; he did no sin; he went about continually doing good: and yet they took him and hung him on a tree; they mocked him and spat upon him.
 And this is the way men would do with God again.
 Learn—First.
 The fearful depravity of your heart.
 I venture to say there is not an unconverted man present, who has the most distant idea of the monstrous wickedness that is now within his breast.
 Stop till you are in hell, and it will break out unrestrained.
 But still let me tell you what it is—you have a heart that would kill God if you could.
 If the bosom of God were nor within your reach, and one blow would rid the universe of God, you have a heart fit to do the deed.
 Second.
 The amazing love of Christ—"While we were enemies, Christ died for us." *Robert Murray Macheyne,* 1813-1843.